Merit-Systems/sdk/README.md

 # Merit Systems SDK

-A TypeScript SDK for interacting with the Merit Systems API.
-Built with modern TypeScript, full type safety, and comprehensive error handling.
+A minimal TypeScript SDK for interacting with the Merit Systems API.

-## 🚀 Installation
+## Installation

 ```bash
 npm install @merit-systems/sdk